andecoa/aldecoa.xyz/src/data/blog/usestate-different-data-types.md

 ### useState with Arrays

 Arrays work the same way.
-The only confusing part about arrays is that resources on the internet tend to use the spread syntax which some people might not be familiar with (i.e. people who came from other programming languages).
+The only confusing part about arrays is that resources on the internet tend to use the spread syntax which some people might not be familiar with.
 We can mutate arrays in the following ways:

 ```jsx
 const [colours, setColours] = useState(["red", "green"])